Queendom (film): Release

 Queendom premiered on March 11, 2023, at the 2023 South by Southwest Film & TV Festival.
 Later in March, it was screened at CPH:DOX, the Copenhagen International Documentary Film Festival.
 The film was showcased at the Millennium Docs Against Gravity held from May 12 to 21, 2023, At the end of May 2023, it was screened at the Mammoth Lakes Film Festival, and then at the Toronto LGBT Film Festival (Inside Out) held from May 25 to June 4, 2023.
 It also made to the Sydney Film Festival held from June 7 to June 18, 2023.
 At the end of June 2023, it was also shown at the Munich Film Festival.

 At the end of September, beginning of October 2023, it was shown at the Reykjavík International Film Festival.
 In October 2023, it competed at the Zurich Film Festival in the Documentary Competition and the 2023 BFI London Film Festival.
 In November 2023, the film was screened at the Tallinn Black Nights Film Festival.

 In January 2024, Queendom was screened at the 35th Palm Springs International Film Festival in the Talking Pictures section.
 At the end of January, beginning of February 2024, it was shown at the Gothenburg Film Festival.

 The film was released in United Kingdom cinemas on 1 December 2023, and was released on video-on-demand on the same day.

-In April 2024, Greenwich Entertainment acquired North American right and released the film on June 14, 2024, in selected United States theaters and Video on demand platforms.
+In April 2024, Greenwich Entertainment acquired North American distribution rights and released the film on June 14, 2024, in select United States theaters and video on demand platforms.

 Reception

 Critical response

 On the review aggregator Rotten Tomatoes website, the film has an approval rating of 100% based on 20 reviews, with an average rating of 8.2/10.
 On Metacritic, it has a weighted average score of 82 out of 100 based on 6 reviews, indicating "universal acclaim".

-Wendy Ide reviewing for The Guardian rated the film with four stars out of five and wrote, "To call Gena a drag artist fails to capture just how subversive and courageous are her public "performances"."
+Wendy Ide reviewing for The Guardian rated the film with four stars out of five and wrote, "To call Gena a drag artist fails to capture just how subversive and courageous are her public 'performances'."

 Manuel Betancourt, writing in Variety in his review Betancourt said: "Agniia Galdanova’s Oscar-shortlisted doc on a Russian drag artist and activist Gena Marvin is a heartbreaking portrait of strength and resilience."
 Betancourt concluded: "Queendom is both a powerful portrait of a queer artist as well as a sly call to arms."

 Vladan Petkovic reviewing the film at CPH:DOX 2023 for Cineuropa wrote, "Agniia Galdanova's CPH:DOX prizewinner is an urgent, rich portrait of a Russian queer artist fighting prejudice and heavy-handed patriarchy."

 Stephanie Archer reviewing for Film Inquiry at SXSW Film Festival 2023, wrote, "Queendom is a beautiful film of pain, emotion, expression, and resilience."

 Monica Castillo reviewing for RogerEbert.com gave 3.5 out of 4 and wrote, "Galdanova and cinematographer Ruslan Fedotov give Gena marvelous closeups, highlighting the nuances of her performance, the articulate lines of makeup, and intricate costume designs for a dazzling effect."